-The below procedure is a general guideline to help the customer process their printed VisJet® M3 Cast part in a Ultrasonic Cleaner.
+The below procedure is a general guideline to help the customer process their printed VisJet® M2 Cast part in a large ultrasonic cleaner.
 Your results may vary slightly from the below procedure.
 Before proceeding with the procedure, confirm you have the following items in place.
 Also, make sure to perform this procedure in a well ventilated room or under a ventilation hood following all local safety procedures and regulations

 - 99%> Isopropryl Alcohol (IPA)

 - Nitrile gloves